-An analog temperature sensor allows you to monitor the actual temperature at your site in near real-time.
-Instead of knowing that your temperature was merely "too high" or "too low", you would know that the temperature was, for example, 96 degrees F.
+An analog temperature sensor allows you to monitor the actual temperature at your site in near real-time with readings every minute or less.
+Instead of knowing that your temperature was mere "too high" or "too low", you would know that the temperature was, for example, 96 degrees F.

 You can use your analog values to send alarms based on user-configurable thresholds.
 You can have different thresholds for low critical, low, high, and high critical temperature alarms.
 You would also be able to inspect the live temperature values in detail at the remote site.

 You may have access to very detailed temperature sensor data at any time.
 That doesn't necessarily mean that you can set automatic alerts when the temperature crosses a certain level.

 Think about one more reason to select high-quality alarm remotes to deploy at your remote sites.
 You'll be able to specify several temperature thresholds that will trigger an alert message to you when they are crossed.

 The best remotes will give you minor and major, over and under thresholds (4 total).
 In this way, and an intelligent alarm remote will provide dual functions.
 You'll get the continuous reporting of an analog temperature sensor.
 You'll also get the alert thresholds of a discrete temperature sensor.